Marine propulsion

 Marine propulsion is the mechanism or system used to generate thrust to move a watercraft through water.
 While paddles and sails are still used on some smaller boats, most modern ships are propelled by mechanical systems consisting of an electric motor or internal combustion engine driving a propeller, or less frequently, in pump-jets, an impeller.
 Marine engineering is the discipline concerned with the engineering design process of marine propulsion systems.

 Human-powered paddles and oars, and later, sails were the first forms of marine propulsion.
-Rowed galleys, some equipped with sail, played an important early role in early human seafaring and warfares.
+Rowed galleys, some equipped with sail, played an important early role in early human seafaring and warfare.
 The first advanced mechanical means of marine propulsion was the marine steam engine, introduced in the early 19th century.
 During the 20th century it was replaced by two-stroke or four-stroke diesel engines, outboard motors, and gas turbine engines on faster ships.
 Marine nuclear reactors, which appeared in the 1950s, produce steam to propel warships and icebreakers; commercial application, attempted late that decade, failed to catch on.
 Electric motors using battery packs have been used for propulsion on submarines and electric boats and have been proposed for energy-efficient propulsion.Development in liquefied natural gas (LNG) fueled engines are gaining recognition for their low emissions and cost advantages.
 Stirling engines, which are quieter, smoother running, propel a number of small submarines in order to run as quietly as possible.
 Its design is not used in civilian marine application due to lower total efficiency than internal combustion engines or power turbines.

 History

 Pre-mechanization

 Until the application of the coal-fired steam engine to ships in the early 19th century, oars or the wind were the principal means of watercraft propulsion.
 Merchant ships predominantly used sail, but during periods when naval warfare depended on ships closing to ram or to fight hand-to-hand, galley were preferred for their manoeuvrability and speed.
 The Greek navies that fought in the Peloponnesian War used triremes, as did the Romans at the Battle of Actium.
-The development of naval gunnery from the 16th century onward vaulted broadside weight ahead of manoeuvrability; this led to the dominance of the sail-powered warship over the following three centuries.
+The development of naval gunnery from the 16th century onward vaulted broadside weight ahead of maneuverability; this led to the dominance of the sail-powered warship over the following three centuries.

 In modern times, human propulsion is found mainly on small boats or as auxiliary propulsion on sailboats.
 Human propulsion includes the push pole, rowing, and pedals.

 Propulsion by sail generally consists of a sail hoisted on an erect mast, supported by stays, and controlled by lines made of rope.
 Sails were the dominant form of commercial propulsion until the late nineteenth century, and continued to be used well into the twentieth century on routes where wind was assured and coal was not available, such as in the South American nitrate trade.
 Sails are now generally used for recreation and racing, although innovative applications of kites/royals, turbosails, rotorsails, wingsails, windmills and SkySails's own kite buoy-system have been used on larger modern vessels for fuel savings.